Human Chorionic Gonadotropin (hCG), Quantitative, Pregnancy, Serum

 Elevated concentrations of human chorionic gonadotropin (hCG) measured in the first trimester of pregnancy are observed in normal pregnancy, but may serve as an indication of chorionic carcinoma, hydatiform mole, or multiple pregnancy.

 Decreasing hCG concentrations indicate threatened or missed abortion, recent termination of pregnancy, ectopic pregnancy, gestosis or intrauterine death.

 Both normal and ectopic pregnancies generally yield positive results of pregnancy tests.
 The comparison of quantitative hCG measurements with the results of transvaginal ultrasonography (TVUS) may aid in the diagnosis of ectopic pregnancy.
 When an embryo is first large enough for the gestation sac to be visible on TVUS, the patient generally will have hCG concentrations between 1,000 and 2,000 IU/L. (These are literature values.
 Definitive values for this method have not been established at this time.)
 If the hCG value is this high and no sac is visible in the uterus, ectopic pregnancy is suggested.
 Elevated values will also be seen with choriocarcinoma and hydatiform mole.

 Peri- and postmenopausal females may have detectable hCG concentrations (<14 IU/L) due to pituitary production of hCG.
-Serum follicle stimulating hormone measurement may aid in ruling out pregnancy in this population.
-Cutoffs of >20 to 45 IU/L have been suggested and are method dependent.
+Serum follicle-stimulating hormone measurement may aid in ruling-out pregnancy in this population.
+Cutoffs of greater than 20 to 45 IU/L have been suggested and are method dependent.